-Coronaville, TX and LA.
+Coronaville, Texas and Louisiana

 It’s probably a good hunch that the decision to cancel services at Lakewood Church in Houston was made by every secularist’s favorite bad-example preacher Joel Osteen, who, for when all is said and done, owns the place.